-At Kinark Child and Family Services, we are committed to meeting the highest standard of ethics with respect to the collection, use, security and disclosure of personal information with clients, staff, consultants, volunteers, donors and business associates.
-We are committed to meeting or exceeding the privacy standards established by relevant legislation, including Ontario’s Personal Health Information Act (PHIPA).
+At Kinark Child and Family Services (Kinark), we are committed to meeting the highest standards with respect to the collection, use, disclosure, storage, retention, and destruction of the personal health information of clients.
+We are committed to meeting or exceeding the privacy standards established by the Information and Privacy Commissioner (IPC) and relevant legislation, including the Personal Health Information Protection Act (PHIPA).

 How We Use Your Information

 We collect personal information in order o provide you with the best care that we can.
 We will explain to you the potential uses of your information, including:

 - Conducting quality improvement and risk management activities